 How does one explain these fascinating pheonemona?
 This leads me to the second feature I would like to highlight, namely that there are really only two explanations seriously considered by the scientific and philosophical community today: It’s either God or the Multiverse.

-While some suggest the whole series of events happened by chance, as Antony Flew discovered, virtually no major scientist today is willing to argue that the fine-tuning we now realize exists “was purely a result of chance factors at work in a single universe.”6 And for good reason.
+While some suggest the whole series of events happened by chance, as Antony Flew discovered, virtually no major scientist today is willing to argue that the fine-tuning we now realize exists “was purely a result of chance factors at work in a single universe.”
+6Flew, p.115 And for good reason.
 People in the scientific community realize what they would have to accept to embrace this option and virtually none are willing to do so.
 Even Leonard Susskind, himself no Christian, raises this as a possible explanation and then simply shakes his head with the words, “Chance, I don’t think so,” before moving on to other serious contenders.

 Interestingly many people, religious or nonreligious, are willing to admit that the God explanation succeeds philosophically.
 That is to say, it does provide an adequate explanation for the fine-tuning.
 The argument goes like this:

 Therefore, the universe requires a Fine-tuner (i.e., designer).